1MegaMan1/UnmannedVehicleSystems/readme.md

 in a student competition sponsored by various technical organizations or to support a specific mission or function defined by the instructors.

-Moreover, this course gives hands on exposure to the technologies and engineering meth- ods used to develop and deploy Unmanned Vehicle Systems.
+Moreover, this course gives hands on exposure to the technologies and engineering methods used to develop and deploy Unmanned Vehicle Systems.
 To learn about cool technology from the perspective of multiple engineering disciplines like Computer Science, Mechanical, Aerospace, and Industrial Engineering Departments.
-Project experiences that would typi- cally fall outside his/her main area of study challenging the student to explore the inherently multi-disciplinary nature of todays complex engineered systems.[1]
+Project experiences that would typically fall outside his/her main area of study challenging the student to explore the inherently multi-disciplinary nature of todays complex engineered systems.[1]

+However, in my personal case I started to work on automative repair and home repair.
+Due to my interests my parents bought me LEGOs, electrical boards, etc. I was familiar with eletric, mechanical aspects, but still learning the software aspects.
+But I grew an appreciation of the structured approach laid out and incoperated it into my processes I had already developed.

 In this project we developed a UGV (unmanned ground Vehicle).
 An UGV is a vehicle that operates while in contact with the ground and without an onboard human presence.